OCRTOC/OCRTOC_software_package/README.md

 ```

 ### Set up Environment inside the Docker Container
 Since some parts of the environment are given as source code, they cannot be installed while building the docker image.
-You need to run the following command to set up the environment.
+You need to run the following commands to set up the environment.
 However, you don't need to run them when you restart the docker container.

 ```bash
 # Enter the docker container